AerWyn81/HeadBlocks/docs/config/config.md

 # Config.yml

-Each configuration is explained in the detail below:
+Each configuration option is explained in detail below:

 #### Language